Maps4HTML/web-map-doc/docs/elements/link.md

 The `tref` attribute contains a string that, once processed, will be treated as a URL and fetched automatically by the polyfill.
 The string is known as a URL template.
 The processing that takes place prior to a URL template becoming a valid URL is _variable reference substitution_.
-Variables are created by `<map-input name="foo">` elements.
+Variables are usually created and named by `<map-input name="foo">` elements.
 The name of the variable can be referenced in the URL template string contained in the `tref` value, using the `{foo}` syntax notation.
 A URL template string can contain 0 or more variable references.
-Processing will remove variable references that are valid.
+Processing will resolve variable references that are valid.
 That is, all variables that have been created by `<map-input>`s that are referenced in the template will be replaced with the value of the variable at the time of processing.

+For link `rel` values `search` or `suggestions`, the variable `searchTerms` is **predefined** and bound to user text input from the search control form.
+The variable should be used in the `tref` attribute URL template, via the `{searchTerms}` variable reference.

 ---
 ### `tms`